twknab/mean_hike/readme.md

 ### Where I Left Off:
 	- Add New Hike Feature:
 		- Built $scope function in dashboardController, only partially.
 Created success and callback functions, but did not build out logic.
 Did not build out factory or any server controller methods yet.
 May need to get recent hikes list first, as you'll have to call this later.
+		- Trying to build get most recent hikes feature first -- hitting a weird issue will troubleshoot in AM.
 ### Remaining Features:
 	- Add Hike Feature
 	- Edit Hike Feature